 The Delaware Valley Regional Planning Commission (DVRPC) has announced $7.5M in awards for non-highway transportation projects submitted from the five Southeastern PA counties.
-Among these projects, which will receive Transportation Alternative Program funding1, are two major Philadelphia bicycle projects and several regional trails.
+Among these projects, which will receive Transportation Alternative Program funding[1.
+This is the program jeopardized by Sen. Toomey’s amendment, the vote on which was postponed yesterday.], are two major Philadelphia bicycle projects and several regional trails.
 Here is a preview of how this money will impact bicycling in our region.

 Philadelphia Bike Share

 Coming to our streets this next spring, Philadelphia bike share is receiving $1.25 million of this regional TAP funding.
 These funds will be used, along with other public and private funding, to launch the core bike share system.

 Bike share will provide both residents and visitors with a low-cost form of public transit through short-term bicycle rentals.
 Philadelphia’s bike share system will be integral to our tourism industry, as well as complimenting our existing transportation options for residents by allowing people to make one-way bike trips and reach neighborhoods not conveniently serviced by SEPTA.